-The DALE Foundation is pleased to provide you with a list of definitions of commonly used terms and acronyms used on this web site, within the dental assisting profession, and during the DANB certification process.
+The DALE Foundation is pleased to provide you with a list of definitions of commonly used terms and acronyms used on this website, within the dental assisting profession, and during the DANB certification process.
 See our dental term glossary below.

 Commonly Used Terms